Equinor and the Great Australian Bight:

 The request for more information was a standard step in the assessment process.
 We took the necessary time to submit the additional information to NOPSEMA to progress the assessment process, which was paused to allow us time to provide more information.
-This was part of the normal regulatory process, and our EP has now been accepted.
+This was part of the normal regulatory process, and our EP was accepted (approved) by NOPSEMA in December 2019.

 Our EP in brief

-To facilitate understanding of the full EP, we have prepared this 52-page booklet, available for download below.
+To facilitate understanding of the full EP, we prepared this 52-page booklet, available for download below.

 The need for energy